PLEADING GUILTY IN FLORIDA

 Pleading guilty can accelerate the proceedings (pushing the court towards sentencing) and bring them to a close.
 As such, it’s important that the defendant “get their ducks in a row,” so to speak, before entering a guilty plea — this may include setting you and your loved one’s up financially for the loss of income during your term of imprisonment (or for the loss of income caused by your alternative punishment, such as probation or a diversionary program).
 Timing the guilty plea can and should be strategized with your defense attorney.

 Formal conviction for a crime can lead to a number of negative consequences — legal and otherwise.
-If you have been convicted of a criminal offense, then you may have difficulty obtaining a job due to your criminal record.
+If you have been convicted of a criminal offense, then you may have difficulty obtaining a job due to your criminal record — especially if it was a felony.
 Further, you may face difficulties in family law proceedings involving child custody.

 Perhaps most disconcertingly, society (and more specifically, your local community) may apply various negative stereotypes to you — as a convicted criminal — that could follow you around for the rest of your life.
 This could not only influence your friends groups, but also your ability to engage with your community at-large.
 If you believe that you have a “good chance” of avoiding criminal liability at trial, then it may be worth pushing forward with litigation so as to avoid the consequences of conviction.